Creating and Recruiting Autonomous AI Agents

 Okay, so you've built these cool ai agents, but now what?
 It's like having a bunch of talented rookies on a sports team; they need to learn the plays and how to work together.

 First off, you gotta know what roles you need filled.
-Don't just grab any agent off the shelf (if that were a thing, you know?).
+Don't just grab any agent off the shelf.

 • Assess your needs: What specific tasks are bogging down your team?
 Maybe it's sifting through mountains of customer data, or perhaps it's fine-tuning marketing campaigns ad nauseam.